ksh3001/CapstonePharmaFinalRepoV3/docs/governance/aims-scope.md

 # AIMS scope (ISO/IEC 42001 clause 4)

+**Question this file answers:** what the in-repo AI management system covers, and who the interested parties are.

 This document scopes the AI management system **for this repository**.
 It is not an ISO/IEC 42001 certificate and not a claim that a certified AIMS is in operation.

 ## Context